indigo-dc/deep-training-dashboard/README.md

 - Delete deployment
 - Create new deployment

-The orchestrator-dashboard is a Python application built with the [Flask](http://flask.pocoo.org/) microframework; [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/) is used for Openid-Connect/OAuth2 integration.
+The deep-training-dashboard is a Python application built with the [Flask](http://flask.pocoo.org/) microframework; [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/) is used for Openid-Connect/OAuth2 integration.

 The docker image uses [Gunicorn](https://gunicorn.org/) as WSGI HTTP server to serve the Flask Application.